ray-project/ray/doc/source/train/user_guide.rst

 Create Ray Train Trainer
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Trainer`` is the primary Ray Train class that is used to manage state and
+``Trainer``s are the primary Ray Train classes that are used to manage state and
 execute training.
 You can create a simple ``Trainer`` for the backend of choice
 with one of the following: